MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 In this example, you ask copilot to solve a common date puzzle that typically requires you to open a calendar for reference, or to use advanced date range filters.
 Copilot can usually understand common expressions and business terms.

-Prompt: `How does I save my filters for later?`
+Prompt: `How does I save my filterrings for later?`

 In this example, you ask Copilot for guidance on how to perform some task in Business Central.
 Copilot can usually understand the intent of your question, even if there are a few grammatical errors, spelling mistakes or abbreviations.